simphotonics/generic_enum/generic_enum/example/README.md

 ## Generic Enums as Annotations

-`GenericEnum` classes have a constant constructor and as such can be used as *annotations*.
+[GenericEnum] classes have a constant constructor and as such can be used as *annotations*.
 Annotations are commonly found in source code generating libraries.

 Since generic enums are normal classes they can contain methods and `final` fields in addition to the `value` field.
 The example below includes the getters `isPrimary`, `isUnique`, `isNotNull`.

-As an example, we could generate an annotation class, say `Constraint`, that helps users select a supported Sqlite constraint.
+As an example, we could generate an annotation class, say `Constraint`, that enables users to select a supported Sqlite constraint.
 ```Dart
 import 'package:generic_enum/generic_enum.dart';